 Collaboration between SKH and Diku

 VIS is chaired by a Steering Committee consisting of three members from Stockholm University of the Arts (Uniarts), and three members from The Norwegian Artistic Research Programme (NARP).

 The main language for the journal is Norwegian, Swedish or Danish.
-International researchers are welcome to submit in English.
-The same goes for researchers in Finland and Iceland.
+English speaking researchers are welcome to submit in English.